Singapore PR Buying HDB 2026: ABSD & Loan Guide | Nexus

 Single SPRGenerally not eligible to buy alone; can be added as occupier in a citizen-led purchasen/an/a

-For full scheme rules including occupier status and household quotas, the authoritative source is HDB's resale eligibility page.
-Citizenship status is verified via ICA records during HDB's resale checklist step.
+For the full scheme rules, including occupier status and household quotas, the source to trust is HDB's resale eligibility page.
+Citizenship is verified against ICA records during HDB's resale checklist step.

 The 3-Year SPR Wait, Explained